-So far in our blog series, the capability models we’ve used are relatively simple in terms of their structure.
-In our previous blog post on capability measurement, we already promised to provide more detail on how you can model capabilities over time and how to describe different instances.
+So far in our blog series, the Business Capability models we’ve used are relatively simple in structure.
+In our previous blog post on capability measurement, we promised to provide more detail on how to model capabilities over time and describe different instances.

-In larger organizations, the same business capability may be implemented in different ways across the enterprise in business units or regional organizations.
-For example, in a multi-national company, the same Human Resource Management capabilities may be realized in different ways in accordance with local customs and regulations.
-Each of these specific versions can be modeled as a specialization of the same generic capability, as shown in the figure below.
+The same business capability may be implemented differently across the enterprise in business units or regional organizations in larger organizations.
+For example, in a multi-national company, local customs and regulations may realize the same Human Resource Management capabilities differently.
+As shown in the figure below, these specific versions can be modeled as a specialization of the same generic capability.

 Each of these instances, in turn, is realized by various other elements (people, process, information, technology) from each region.
 Perhaps some of those are again standardized across the entire organization, say an HR application used globally.
 Others are local, like the individual HR departments of each business unit.